texfaq/texfaq.github.io/FAQ-footnpp.md

 page number is stepped, using the
 [LaTeX internal mechanism](FAQ-addtoreset).
-Sadly, the place in the document where the page number is stepped is unpredictable, not (''tidily'') at the end of the printed page; so changing the footnote number only ever works by ''luck''.
+Sadly, the place in the document where the page number is stepped is unpredictable, not ("tidily") at the end of the printed page; so changing the footnote number only ever works by "luck".

 As a result, resetting footnotes is inevitably a complicated process, using labels of some sort.
 It's nevertheless important, given the